The neuroretina, an experimental system to probe diverse biological

 Figure 1.
 The mammalian neuroretina.
 Simplified representation of the mammalian retinal network comprising the well-stratified organization of photoreceptor subtypes [rods and red, green and blue cones (C)], second-order neurons [horizontal (H), bipolar (B) and amacrine (A) neurons] and ganglion neurons (G) whose axons extend to the brain, where they synapse to the other neurons.
 The retinal pigment epithelium (RPE) supports photoreceptor neurons and comprises part of the blood-brain barrier of the retina.

-Currently, our laboratory is employing two multifunctional and dynamic protein complexes assembled by multimodular proteins to investigate signaling and intracellular trafficking pathways, proteostasis and cross-talks between these in health and disease processes affecting selectively neural and other cell types.
-These scaffold proteins comprise the Ran-binding protein 2 (RanBP2) and the Retinitis Pigmentosa GTPase Regulator-Interacting Protein 1 (RPGRIP1).
+Currently, our laboratory is employing two multifunctional and dynamic protein ensembles, Ran-binding protein 2 (RanBP2) and Retinitis Pigmentosa GTPase Regulator-Interacting Protein 1 (RPGRIP1), to investigate signaling and intracellular trafficking pathways, as well as proteostasis in health and disease of selective neurons and other cell types.

 Duke University Medical Center, 2351 Erwin Road, DUEC 3802, Durham, NC 27710, USA